mixxorz/slippers/docs/docs/using-components.md

 ## Passing variables

-Unlike the `include` tag, using the component template tag **will not** pass the current context to the child component.
+Unlike the `include` tag, using component template tags **will not** pass the current context to the child component.
 Variables need to be passed in explicitly.

 ```django
 {% #button variant="primary" size="large" %}Hello{% /button %}